toolateralus/ela/feature-plan.md

   One of the largest challenges in a system like this, is error reporting.
 I would certainly not want to have to write _another_ visitor just to figure out where error(s) occured; instead, we can think of something unique.

-#### CTFE
-  - CTFE (Compile Time Function Execution) is an important part of a modern systems language.
-It allows all sorts of optimizations, utilities, and more.
-We'd want ours to be capable of performing I/O and syscalls.

-  The idea is that once we have a MIR implemented, we can design it in such a way that is is executable in-place.
-Then, lowering to C or
-  LLVM, would be identical, except the CTFE VM would have evaluated the compile time code, and resolved itself into whatever the result may be.
-Sort of a constant-folding, but with much more behaviour, loops, pointers, callbacks, etc.

-  We can also implement a Jai-like compiler API, where you can use the main file as a build script, in language, and get callbacks on nodes that are done typing, modify code at compile time, and many other things.

 ---
 ### Below is a summary of the codebase's comments, made by AI. it may be crap, but it's better than doing it myself :P